cyangnouvong/TriangulatedDual/README.md

 2. Be able to toggle between flat shading (per-polygon normals) and smooth shading (per-vertex normals)

 ### Keystrokes ###
-1-5: Read in a mesh file (tetrahedron, octahedron, icosahedron, star, torus)
+1-5: Read in a mesh file (tetrahedron, octahedron, icosahedron, star, torus) <br>
-d: Create the triangulated dual of the current mesh (you should be able to do this more than once)
+d: Create the triangulated dual of the current mesh (you should be able to do this more than once) <br>
-n: Toggle between per-face and per-vertex normals
+n: Toggle between per-face and per-vertex normals <br>
-r: Toggle between white and randomly colored faces
+r: Toggle between white and randomly colored faces <br>
-space: Toggle automatic rotation on and off
+space: Toggle automatic rotation on and off <br>

 ### Example Images Created ###